 If you have any comments or suggestions for something we can explain in about two minutes, send an email to firstname.lastname@example.org

-We’re back with a fresh Two Minute Tuesday, Main Sequence’s series of short videos with tips, tricks, and tutorials to help make you a more powerful PCRecruiter user.
+We’re back with a new Two Minute Tuesday, Main Sequence’s series of short videos with tips, tricks, and tutorials to help make you a more powerful PCRecruiter user.

-To keep up on the latest PCRecruiter news and tips, watch our blog posts on your PCR login screen, follow us on Facebook, LinkedIn, or Twitter, join the PCRecruiter LinkedIn users group or subscribe to this YouTube channel.
+For more info on the Resume Inhaler, get in touch with your Main Sequence representative.
+And for more Two Minute Tuesdays, watch our blog posts on your PCR login screen, subscribe to this YouTube channel, follow us on Facebook, LinkedIn, and Twitter, and join the PCRecruiter LinkedIn users group.
 If you have any topics or suggestions for future Two Minute Tuesdays, send an email to email@example.com.